alexander-lamdan/40-css-projects/projects/Vacancy_detail/README.md

-# Blog CSS project
+# Vacancy detail CSS project
-This is the blog CSS project.
+This is the vacancy detail CSS project.